Most orders arrive within 3-6 business days via UPS Ground

 • a radiant barrier combined with an R-19 insulation has the same affect as an R-30 insulation alone.

-• The Florida Solar Energy Center specialist Philip Fairey found that a radiant barrier combined with an R-19 insulation produced a LOWER peak energy demand than an R-30 insulation alone.
+An additional study performed by energy specialist Philip Fairey of the Florida Solar Energy Center at Cape Canaveral, FL actually found that a radiant barrier combined with an R-19 attic insulation resulted in LESS annual energy consumption than an R-30 attic insulation used alone.
+That means lower energy bills.

 Search